openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 7. Send the publication notifications

 ## Confirm the metadata
-Confirming the metadata is the first step in prepublication.
+Confirming the metadata is the first step in the prepublication process.
 This is where you can make final checks and alterations to information such as the author details, abstracts, titles, licenses, funders, etc.

-If you publishing using XML, it is necessary to ensure that the abstract and title in the metadata exactly match the abstract and title of the PDF file.
+If you publish using XML, it is necessary to ensure that the abstract and title in the metadata exactly match the abstract and title of the PDF file.
 Authors often change their abstracts during revision and copyediting, so the original abstract may require updating before publication.
 If you copy-paste an abstract into the metadata field, ensure it is pasted without formatting (Janeway will offer to remove formatting).

 > [!TIP]
 > If you are using XML files, the metadata abstract is displayed when previewing the XML file during typesetting.
 You can use this to check that it has updated correctly.